hbqdev/lan_backup/README.md

 ## Backup Strategies

-The script supports three different backup strategies that can be configured per host:
+The script supports four different backup strategies that can be configured per host:

 1. **Mirror** (`mirror`):
    - Creates an exact copy of the source at the destination